-Entering its 5th anniversary season in 2014-15, the North American 3 Hockey League (NA3HL), one of nine USA Hockey-sanctioned Tier III Junior leagues, serves as one of the top training grounds in the country by providing the best coaching, exposure and developmental vehicles available for student-athletes in its classification.
+Entering its seventh season in 2016-17, the North American 3 Hockey League (NA3HL), one of 6 USA Hockey-sanctioned Tier III Junior leagues, serves as one of the top training grounds in the country by providing the best coaching, exposure and developmental vehicles available for student-athletes in its classification.

 The NA3HL began back in the early 1980's as the Junior B level Central States Hockey League (CSHL).
 In 2007, the CSHL changed from Junior B to Tier III Junior A under the USA Hockey classification system.
 On November 1, 2010 it was announced that the North American Hockey League (NAHL) would take control of the CSHL.
 The NAHL-CSHL affiliation allowed for a more structured junior hockey system to provide athletes with more opportunities to advance to college and pro hockey.
 At the time of the take over the league was renamed to the North American 3 Hockey League (NA3HL).